 The field season for monitoring established invasives is integrated with the Focal Terrestrial Plant Communities Monitoring Protocol plot work which typically begins each year in April or May.
 Depending upon the park, community, and sample frame, the field season for both protocols ends by mid-November.
 The schedule consists of a 5-year rotating cycle, with field crews visiting 1-2 parks each year and revisiting each park every five years.
 The project lead and field leader will plan to visit specific parks at approximately the same time of year every sampling period in order to minimize seasonal differences from one sampling event to the next.
 For the lowland tropical climate communities (wet forest and mangrove forests) nonnative detectability will not differ dramatically between spring, summer, and fall.
 However, in the subalpine shrubland, and to a lesser extent the coastal strand, monitoring will be conducted in the spring during the most prominent growth and flowering or fruiting time.

 Before the beginning of the field season, field crew members need to spend an appropriate amount of time on training (safety, sampling methodology, plant identification) and field skills (e.g., navigating, marking plots, using field equipment).
 The amount of time will vary by year, park and field crew.
-SOP #2 “Training Observers” discusses the training requirements in more detail.
+SOP #2 “Training Observers” and SOP#3 “Safety” discuss training requirements in more detail.
 Also before each field season, the project lead, field leader, and GIS specialist will need to generate a list of temporary transects to be used in the rotational panel for each sampling frame (see SOP #5 “Transect Generation”).
 Note that for the first cycle in each park both the fixed and rotational transects have already been generated (Appendix A “Target Populations and Sampling Frames”).

 Facility and Equipment Needs